LukasBombach/sharable-design-system/BLOG_POST.md

 <sub>\* (Tweet chosen at random by googling "css worst twitter")</sub>

 ## Why CSS <del><em>is bad</em></del> does not fit our needs

+two types of problems

+1. css gets ugly, side effects, hard to navigate, you want a thing, but css does not give you the one answer for this
+2. scoping and architecture

+problem scoping

+many solutions

+bem, css modules, styled components and its derivates

+but this does not cut it

+next problem =
+we have compoenents but no architecture

+other type of solutions

+css gets ugly, side effects, hard to navigate, you want a thing, but css does not give you the one answer for this

+tailwind -> it just works